Spain’s World Cup players to continue boycott despite Luis Rubiales’ resignation

 One change that has been made since the initial 81-player statement is the dismissal of World Cup-winning head coach Jorge Vilda.

-His successor, Montse Tome, was due to name her squad for the Nations League double-header at 3pm UK time, but half an hour later it had not been posted online
+His successor, Montse Tome, was due to name her squad for the Nations League double-header at 3pm UK time, but the RFEF said on Twitter the announcement had been “delayed to a new time to be confirmed”.

-The statement read: “The events that unfortunately everyone has been able to see (in Sydney) go beyond sports.
+The players’ statement added: “The events that unfortunately everyone has been able to see (in Sydney) go beyond sports.
 We must have zero tolerance for these acts, for our team-mates, for ourselves and for all women.

 “Several weeks after what happened, we want to make public the holding of various meetings with the RFEF in which the staff have expressed clearly and forcefully the changes that we understand are essential to be able to move forward and reach a structure that does not tolerate or take part in such degrading events.